Quantitative Research Questions Examples External variable

 Quantitative research questions allow respondents to answer concisely.
 In this article, we’ll go over some popular quantitative research questions and the different types of quantitative research questions.

-What are quantitative research questions?
+Definition of quantitative research questions?

 Quantitative research questions are objective questions that provide detailed knowledge about a research topic.
 The data obtained with quantitative research questions are numerical that can be examined statistically.